fractalwolfe/TransleX/core/components/translex/docs/readme.txt

 Licensing
 ------------
-This addon is licensed under the GPL Public License Version 2 (or higher) and you should have received a copy of same along with this addon.
+This add-on is licensed under the GPL Public License Version 2 (or higher) and you should have received a copy of same along with this add-on.

 Thanks for using TransleX!
 Joe Molloy